Zoom: a tool for distance education

 - It is possible to connect via the browser without downloading the app, but this has limited functionality and requires login with a Zoom account.
 See details.

 - Background images for online meetings are available in the File archive for graphic profile.

 Download the file/files you want to use and add them in Zoom in Virtual background settings.

 - Saving in-meeting chat (locally on your computer)

 - Sharing your screen (video)

-More information and further guider are available in the Zoom help centre.
+More guides are available in the Zoom help centre.

 If you want training in how to use the tool contact the IT Division.
 Scheduled courses are available, and the IT Division can also create tailored courses.

 Inspiration and help with teaching methods when using digital tools can be obtained from Didacticum.

 Processing personal data